getify/You-Dont-Know-JS/async & performance/apA.md

 Of course, a new sequence can be forked off an existing sequence, meaning the fork only occurs once the main sequence reaches that point in the flow.
 Sequences can also be combined in various ways, including having one sequence subsumed by another sequence at a particular point in the flow.

 A sequence is kind of like a promise chain.
-However, with promise chains, there is no "handle" to grab which references the entire chain.
+However, with promise chains, there is no "handle" to grab that references the entire chain.
 Whichever promise you have a reference to only represents the current step in the chain plus any other steps hanging off it.
 Essentially, you cannot hold a reference to a promise chain unless you hold a reference to the first promise in the chain.

 There are many cases where it turns out to be quite useful to have a handle that references the entire sequence collectively.
 The most important of those cases is with sequence abort/cancel.
 As we covered extensively in Chapter 3, promises themselves should never be able to be canceled, as this violates a fundamental design imperative: external immutability.

-But sequences have no such immutability design principle, mostly because sequences are not passed around as future-value containers which need immutable value semantics.
+But sequences have no such immutability design principle, mostly because sequences are not passed around as future-value containers that need immutable value semantics.
 So sequences are the proper level of abstraction to handle abort/cancel behavior. *asynquence* sequences can be `abort()`ed at any time, and the sequence will stop at that point and not go for any reason.

 There's plenty more reasons to prefer a sequence abstraction on top of promise chains, for flow control purposes.